stephenjsweeney/tbftss/README.md

 * DST-RailJet-LongSeamlessLoop.ogg, by Deceased Superior Technician (CC-BY) - http://opengameart.org/content/railjet-long-seamless-loop
 * covert_operations.mp3, by artisticdude (CC-0) - http://opengameart.org/content/covert-operations
 * Tactical Pursuit.mp3, by Matthew Pablo (CC-BY) - http://opengameart.org/content/tactical-pursuit

+## ABOUT

+This is a work of fiction.
+Names, characters, businesses, places, events and incidents are either the products of the author's imagination or used in a fictitious manner.
+Any resemblance to actual persons, living or dead, or actual events is purely coincidental.
+The Battle for the Solar System : The Pandoran War is &copy; 2015-2016, Stephen J Sweeney, All Rights Reserved.
+The Battle for the Solar System and all related materials (including, but not limited to, characters, setting, and story elements) are &copy; 2009-2016, Stephen J Sweeney, All Rights Reserved.